 These water features provide a variety of benefits for users and for the environment including for biodiversity, recreation, flood management and helping to reduce air temperature.

-Haringey is responsible for taking the lead in managing flood risk from surface water, groundwater, and some of the smaller watercourses.
+Haringey is responsible for taking the lead in managing flood risk from surface water, groundwater, and some of the smaller culverted watercourses along with other Risk Management Authorities and Riparian Owners.